devops329/devops/instruction/grafana/grafana.md

 Feel free to edit the panel and experiment with both the scenario and visualizations in order to get familiar with what types of data you can render.

-## ☑ Assignment
+## ☑ Exercise

 Follow the provided instruction to set up your Grafana Cloud account and create a dashboard with at least four visualizations using the TestData data source.
-Once you are done, go over to Canvas and submit the screenshot of your dashboard.